metaplex-foundation/developer-hub/src/pages/umi/guides/serializing-and-deserializing.md

   path.join(__dirname, './keypair.json')
 )

-// Usually Keypair are saved as Uint8Array, so you
+// Usually Keypairs are saved as Uint8Array, so you
-// need to transform it into a usable keypair let keypair = umi.eddsa.createKeypairFromSecretKey(new Uint8Array(walletFile));
+// need to transform it into a usable keypair.
+let keypair = umi.eddsa.createKeypairFromSecretKey(new Uint8Array(walletFile));

 // Before Umi can use this Keypair you need to generate
-// a Signer type with it
+// a Signer type with it.
 const signer = createSignerFromKeypair(umi, keyair);

 // Tell Umi to use the new signer.